RaphaelNotarantonio/roberta_adversarial/for_jean_zay/README.md

 sbatch launch_train_model.py
 ```

-Finally, after having created a directory results, you can attack any sentence with:
+Finally, after having created a directory results, you can attack any sentence with the attack file of your choice using:

 ```
 sbatch launch_attack.py